 That’s exactly what the EliteBook x360 1040 G5 provides.
 You get the same 360-degree hinge that lets you flip the display around into tablet mode — perfect for inking with the included HP Active Pen — but with the added confidence afforded by MIL-STD-810G standards testing.
 Intel vPro support provides for enterprise remote management and security, as does a self-healing BIOS and HP Sure Run to protect from viruses.

-HP’s Sure View privacy screen lets you keep your information safe from onlookers.
+Theuses HP’s Sure View privacy screen that lets you keep your information safe from onlookers.
 Combine that with the option of a super bright Full HD display, the most up-to-date components such as 8th-gen Intel Core CPUs, and you have a 2-in-1 that your employer may approve for your next budget.

 Why you should buy this: It provides most of what you want from a ThinkPad, except for the premium price.